yshinyong/66daysofdata/hello-world.md

 i.
 The probability random chance would result in the observation ii.
 The probability of observing something else that is equally rare iii.
 The probability of observing something rarer or more extreme

+### DAY 7: P-HACKING: WHAT IT IS AND HOW TO AVOID IT
+- p-hacking refers to the misuse analysis techniques and results in being fooled by false positives.
+- TO avoid p-hacking, calculate the p-value for each test and adjust all of the p-values with things like False Discovery Rate to reduce the probability of reporting a False Positive
+- If you have p-values that is close to 0.05, don't just add more data to the observation, instead, use data you have for a Power Analysis to determine the correct sample size.